 Why is Noam Chomsky famous?

-Noam Chomsky is one of the world’s leading intellectuals in two distinct fields; he’s regarded as one of the most influential linguistics scholars of all time, as well as one of the planet’s most popular left-wing political writers and philosophers.
+Noam Chomsky is world-famous intellectual in two distinct fields: he’s considered one of the most influential linguists of all time, as well as one of the planet’s most popular left-wing political writers and philosophers.

 When did Noam Chomsky live?

 Dr. Avram Noam Chomsky was born in Philadelphia, Pennsylvania on December 7, 1928.
-He lives in Lexington, Massachusetts.
+He lives in Tucson, Arizona.

 What did Noam Chomsky do?

-Born to Eastern European Jewish immigrants, Chomsky was a bright, precocious child who was politically active from a young age.
+Born to Jewish immigrants from Eastern Europe, Chomsky was a bright, precocious child who was politically active from a young age.
 Entering the University of Pennsylvania at age 16, he was an avid student of linguistics and philosophy, obtaining a Ph.D. in 1955.
-Later that year Chomsky was hired as a linguistics professor at the University of Massachusetts, where he continues to teach part-time to this day.
+Later that year Chomsky was hired as a linguistics professor at the Massachusetts Institute of Technology, where he taught until moving to the University of Arizona in 2017.

 Chomsky’s revolutionary contribution to the field of linguistics centered around his observations that all human languages share certain structural similarities, and that all children learn languages relatively easily, even with little formal instruction.
 From this, Chomsky deduced that language is a basic biological function of the human brain, akin to seeing or smelling, and not, as previous linguists held, something human society invented entirely on its own.
 Articulated in scholarly studies like Syntactic Structures (1957) and Aspects of the Theory of Syntax (1965), this so-called “language organ” thesis of inherent language capacity is now embraced by most language scholars.